 RAND worked with the U.S. Bureau of Reclamation to explore the use of Robust Decision Making in the Bureau's long-term planning for the Colorado River.

-RAND State Statistics provides social science data through 250 databases focused on Texas, spanning population, labor force, employment, energy, education, and more.
+RAND State Statistics provides social science data via almost 300 databases focused on California, spanning population, demographics, business and economics, criminal justice, and more.